-From the Bay of Biscay in the south to the Celtic Sea off the northern coast of France, there is an impressive collection of French towns and cities that’ll feed your travel hunger faster than chowing down on a creme brûlée or gooey camembert cheese!
+From the Bay of Biscay in the south to the Celtic Sea off the northern coast of France, there are so many beautiful and best places in the west of France to explore.
+For starters, there is a huge mix of little towns and cities that’ll have you leaping to book a train or flight to this beautiful region.

+Once here, make sure to explore; Cours Dajot, visit the Oceanopolis and stroll through the Musee national de la Marine.
 Alternatively, if you’ve not managed to gain your sea legs, take a wander through its harbour and enjoy some of the freshest seafood in all of Brittany.
-Sealicious! 😉

 Unique Spot: It’s little-cobbled streets filled with independent shops.

 This small commune is oft-overlooked by many visitors to the west coast of France but is actually great to visit as it has one of the country’s loveliest coastlines.
 Recently, Andernos-les-Bains has also become known for its delicious oysters.